anyone-protocol/margot/README.md

     a ticket number (in `bad-relay-reports` repo) and optionally some filters.

     It works as the previous command except that:
-    - instead of generating rules for `bad.conf` like `AuthDirBadExit <addr>`, it generates rules like `AuthDirReject`.
+    - it also generates rules for `bad.conf` in the form `AuthDirReject <ip>`.
-    - instead of generating rules for `approved-routers.conf` like `!badexit <fp>`, it generates rules like `!reject <fp>`.
+    - instead of generating rules for `approved-routers.conf` in the form `!badexit <fp>`, it generates rules like `!reject <fp>`.

     eg: